edgararturocastrejon/understandingdns/README.md

 </p>
 <h1>Understanding DNS</h1>
 This lab focuses on DNS and how it is used.
 DNS is a fundamental concept in IT and many sources go over the theory behind it.
 I will be configuring DNS records and seeing how it works in practice.
-This is building up from a previous lab where I have a client joined to my domain ernestotest.com.
+This is building up from a previous lab where I have a client joined to my domain mydomain.com.
-I am logged in as Jane Doe (an admin account) on both the client and domain controller VMs.
-In order for the lab to work, you need to be logged in as an administrator.
+I am logged in as Edgar Castrejon (an admin account) on both the client and domain controller VMs.
+For the lab to work, you need to be logged in as an administrator.

 <h2>Environments and Technologies Used</h2>